 In this culminating field experience, candidates complete a teaching experience in an elementary or middle school under the supervision of a cooperating teacher and college supervisor.
 This is a full-semester assignment.
 Graded S, U.

-Prerequisite: Satisfactory completion of the admission and retention requirements for the special education and the elementary or secondary education programs; passing score(s) on the Praxis II; approved Preparing to Teach Portfolio; completion of the community service requirement; and a negative result from the required tuberculin test.
-A cumulative GPA of 2.50 a full semester prior to student teaching; M.A.T. candidates must have a cumulative GPA of 3.00 a full semester prior to student teaching.
+Prerequisite: Satisfactory completion of the admission and retention requirements for the special education and the elementary or secondary education programs; passing score(s) on all applicable Praxis II tests; approved Preparing to Teach Portfolio; completion of the community service requirement.
+A cumulative GPA of 2.75 a full semester prior to student teaching; M.A.T. candidates must have a cumulative GPA of 3.00 a full semester prior to student teaching.

-Offered: Fall, Spring.

-SPED 444 - Deaf Education: Approaches with Younger Students (4)

-Specific curriculum, assessment, and methodological approaches for teaching young children who are deaf or hard of hearing are reviewed.
-Thirty-hour practicum is required.

-Prerequisite: Matriculation in the Teaching Concentration in Deaf Education upon successful completion of the Bristol Community College Deaf Studies program.

-Offered: Fall.

-SPED 445 - Deaf Education: Approaches with Older Students.
-(4)

-Specific curriculum, assessment, and methodological approaches for teaching adolescents/young adults who are deaf or hard of hearing are reviewed.
-Thirty-hour practicum is required.

-Prerequisite: Matriculation in the Teaching Concentration in Deaf Education program upon successful completion of the Bristol Community College Deaf Studies program.

-Offered: Spring.

-SPED 458 - Mathematics/Science for Students with Mild/Moderate Disabilities (4)

-Students analyze mathematics and science content, tasks, frameworks, and standards for students with disabilities.
-Activities are designed and adapted to support mathematics and science learning at all levels of education.

-Prerequisite: SPED 300 (or SPED 302 or ELED 302), SPED 310, SPED 311, SPED 312, and consent of department chair.
-Matriculation in graduate program is required of all graduate students.

 Offered: Fall, Spring.

 SPED 501 - Assessment of Students with Mild/Moderate Disabilities (3)